alphamanuscript/surix-client-service/README.md

 - `addTagsToEntity`: Add tags to an existing entity.
 - `removeTagsFromEntity`: Removes tags from an entity.
 - `getTags`: Gets all the entity tags in the project.
+- `updateTag`: Updates the specified tag in an entity. <!--readme added-->
 - `project`: Fetches the current Surix project.
 - `getAppData`: Fetches app data stored by the app in the current project
 - `updateAppData`: Updates/adds app data to the current project